How to Compress PDF Files in Java

 }

 Then, it compresses the images in the PDF by 90% and saves the resulting PDF file as "Compressed.pdf" in the "C:" directory.
-The second optional parameter can scale down the image resolution according to its visible size in the PDF document.
+The second optional parameter can scale down the image resolution according to its visible size in the PDF document, which might lead to image distortion with some configurations.

 You can see the comparison between the compressed file and the original PDF file.